Child sexual abuse happens online, too.

-Preventing child sexual abuse begins with open communication.
+Preventing child sexual abuse begins with open communication, and the same is true when it comes to talking about internet safety.
 Ensure that your children know that they can come to you if anything makes them uncomfortable.
 Other ways to prevent online abuse include:

 - Over many months, use small doses of open and direct communication about online safety.